johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

 Many systems might not even care about the problems we've discovered with the _at least once_ guarantee.
 After all, the problem only occurs when your application dies.
 So if you've got a rock-solid application that never dies, then you're fine.

 But, we like relying on kafka as a key distributed, fault-tolerant part of our stack.
-That means sometime we can get away with writing simple, non-distributed apps, that might die if something goes wrong with their host; but they'll just pick up from kafka again when they restart.
+Which means that sometime we can get away with writing simple, non-distributed apps, that might die if something goes wrong with their host; but they'll just pick up from kafka again when they restart.
 Plus, we've found these guarantees especially important when developing an app.
 As we do test deployments, apps get started and stopped a lot, and as we're testing out new code, inevitably we trigger some exceptions in our code.
 Its nice to know that we're still guaranteed all messages